proteinjs/db/packages/drivers/spanner/README.md

          --instance='proteinjs-test' \
          --sql='select table_name from information_schema.tables'
      ```
 4. Note: every time you restart the emulator, you need to re-create state (like the instance and the db).
-Continue reading if you want to set up a database in Google Cloud Spanner to retain your state.

-## Set up Google Cloud Spanner DB
+# Prod Environment Setup

+Follow these steps to setup a production Spanner database for your app.
+This assumes you already implemented Dev Environment Setup above.

-1. In Google Cloud Spanner dashboard, create a new database, one per developer to avoid affecting each other's data.
+1. In Google Cloud Spanner dashboard, create a new database to be used as your prod database.
-2. Create a new key, or use a previously downloaded key if you have one, in Google Cloud Service Accounts.
-This is found in the IAM & Admin section of Google Cloud.
-Creating a new key will automatically download the file.
-4. Once the key is downloaded, navigate to the file location in your terminal to encode it.
-`cat your-app-abcde123456.json | base64`
-Keep the string that is returned to save as an environment variable on your machine.
-5. Edit your environment variables.
-On Mac for example:
-`nano ~/.zshrc`
-Add these two lines:
-`export DEV_DB_NAME="name-of-your-dev-db"`
-`export GCP_SPANNER_SA_KEY="paste the long string that you retrieved from encoding here"`
-6. You can then utilize this information when implementing a spanner driver like this.
+2. Create a prod sa key
+2. Set your prod db name and prod Spanner SA key as secrets in your CI system.
+6. Update your `DbDriverFactory` implementation to use different drivers based on environemnt.
 ```
+import { DbDriver, DefaultDbDriverFactory } from '@proteinjs/db';
+import { SpannerDriver } from '@proteinjs/db-driver-spanner';

+export class DbDriverFactory implements DefaultDbDriverFactory {
+  getDbDriver(): DbDriver {
-if (process.env.DEVELOPMENT) {
+    if (process.env.DEVELOPMENT) { // or however you check environment
       const devDbName = process.env.DEV_DB_NAME;
       if (!devDbName) {
         throw new Error('Unable to instantiate SpannerDriver.
 The DEV_DB_NAME environment variable is not set.');